dangrossman/node-browscap/README.markdown

 node-browscap is a port of PHP's get_browser function to node.js

-It makes available a get_browser function which takes a browser user agent string and returns an associative array of properties and abilities of that browser.
+It makes available a `getBrowser` function which takes a browser user agent string and returns an associative array of properties and abilities of that browser.

 You must provide a browscap.ini file, which you can get here: